École de Mars: Uniform

-Curriculum and Life
+Curriculum and life

 Life at the École de Mars camp was characterized by austerity and rigorous discipline.
 Students slept in tents.
 The day began promptly at 5 a.m. with a cannon shot, followed by the sounds of drums and trumpets summoning the students.
-Military drills commenced immediately and continued until 9 a.m.
+Military drills commenced immediately and continued until 9 am.
 Training focused on essential infantry skills, including handling the pike, using the musket (covering maintenance, loading, and firing), and basic artillery practice (such as handling powder and loading cannons).

-After a break and a simple snack at 9 a.m., instruction resumed.
+After a break and a simple snack at 9 am, instruction resumed.
 Meals were frugal.
 According to observations by physician Joseph Souberbielle, who treated an epidemic at the camp, the typical daily ration consisted of half a litre of dried beans or fava beans, one and a half pounds of bread, and some pork.
 Initially, only salted meat was provided, which contributed to a severe dysentery outbreak among the students.
 Consequently, salted meat was replaced with fresh meat whenever available.
 On décadi, the menu improved slightly, featuring one pound of beef, cabbage, rice, and potatoes.
 The only beverage provided was water, often mixed with vinegar or licorice for flavour and supposed health benefits.
-The evening meal was served at 5 p.m., and a final cannon shot at 7:30 p.m. signalled lights out.
+The evening meal was served at 5 pm, and a final cannon shot at 7:30 p.m. signalled lights out.

 Academic instruction was provided in a large tent by several prominent scientists and members of the Convention involved in the school's oversight.
 Instructors included figures like Claude Louis Berthollet, Antoine-François Fourcroy, Louis-Bernard Guyton-Morveau, Jean Henri Hassenfratz, and Gaspard Monge.
 Subjects covered practical military knowledge such as fortifications and sapping, alongside elements of physics, chemistry, military justice, and Military administration.

 Despite the structured curriculum, significant challenges arose.
 Many students lacked basic literacy, making theoretical instruction difficult.
 Furthermore, maintaining order and discipline among several thousand adolescents living in close quarters proved challenging for the administrators.